luvgarg05/Probability-Distributions-Analysis/README.md

 ## 📊 Estimated Parameters

-After optimization, the learned parameters are:
+After optimization, the final parameters are:

 - **μ = 25.810838**
 - **λ = 0.0014605237**